There’s nothing more frustrating than having a gift to give and not enough people to give it to.

 The same thing happens in business when you try and go after any potential client who might pay you.
 The people you want as clients see you with your non-ideal clients and assume you’re not the right person to help them.
 And they make themselves invisible to you.

-Look back at your list now.
+So, look back at your list now.
 Do you trust that there are enough people in the “seek out” column that you can truly ignore the people in the other column?

 You might think that you have to wait in order to be discerning.
 But that’s not how it works.
 You need to start being picky now.